 - Where the test generation and execution process took place (node or cloud)

-You will obtain the following information from an expanded test run:
+You can obtain the following information from an expanded test run:

 - The number of processed baseline requests